 - 2010-2012 Rolls-Royce Ghost

-The recall centers around the vehicles’ electric auxiliary water pumps, which help regulate temperature under the hood by conducting heat away from the turbocharger.
-Turbocharger is a device designed to make the engine more efficient and amp up its performance.
+The recall centers around the issues with BMW’s electric auxiliary water pumps, which help regulate temperature under the hood by conducting heat away from the turbocharger.
+This recall mirrors the 2018 recall of defective electric auxiliary water pumps in BMW and MINI models.
+The turbocharger is a device designed to make the engine more efficient and amp up its performance.

 Because of the faulty design of the recall cars, the circuit board controlling the pump may overheat and start burning the water pump when working in high temperatures.
 This could potentially result in an engine fire and also cause the pumps to fail.

 An engine fire creates the risk of death and injury for you and your passengers.
-Learn more about engine fires and warning signs in this article about a recent recall of Audis with smoldering engine compartment seals.
+Learn more about possible warning signs for Audi engine fires caused by smoldering engine compartment seals included in a recent recall of Audis.

 Driving with a faulty water pump may cause the car to overheat, increasing the risk of an engine failure.